Modelling the Impact of Device Imperfections on Electron Shuttling in SiMOS devices: Conclusions

 \section{Conclusions}

-We evaluated conveyor-mode electron shuttling in Si/SiO$_2$ channels with interface roughness, gate-fabrication imperfections, and isolated charged defects across relevant speeds and operating voltages.
-A broad regime supports lossless, near-adiabatic transport over a full 140\,nm period.
+We evaluated conveyor-belt electron shuttling in Si/SiO$_2$ channels with interface roughness, gate-fabrication imperfections, and isolated charged defects across relevant speeds and operating voltages.
+A broad regime of operating points supports lossless, near-adiabatic transport over a full 140~nm period.
+For reference, these are delineated in Table \ref{table: regimes} of Appendix \ref{Appendix: summary}.

+The near-adiabaticity would suggest that the Dykhne formula \cite{dykhne1962adiabatic} could be applied to our problem.
+However, this is not straight-forward since the instantaneous eigenstates are not available as analytical functions of time, but rather in numerical form.
+Instead, the Landau-Zener formula is related to the time-dependant, instantaneous eigenspectra to qualitatively understand how the diabatic transition probability changes with gate voltages and shuttling speed in the presence of device imperfections (see Appendix \ref{Appendix: levels}).

 Interface roughness does not cause charge loss; with moderate confinement we observe essentially perfect retention.
-Adiabaticity is governed by the operating point: at very low clavier voltage ($V_{c}=100\text{ mV}$) the system collapses into bucket-brigade dynamics due to extra screening of layer 3 gates, concentrating the system's instantaneous eigenlevels thereby increasing the likelihood of excitations --- even on an ideal flat interface.
-Raising $V_{c}$ to $\gtrsim 150\text{ mV}$ reopens the orbital gaps and restores conveyor-belt behaviour.
-On the other hand, very strong confinement of $\sim1000\text{ mV}$ can increase excitation by making the dot resolve the clavier-gate array more acutely leading to velocity-induced excitation during faster dot-to-dot transitions.
+Adiabaticity is governed by the operating point: at very low clavier voltage ($V_{c}=100~\text{mV}$) the system collapses into bucket-brigade dynamics due to extra screening of layer 3 gates, concentrating the system's instantaneous eigenlevels thereby increasing the likelihood of excitations --- even on an ideal flat interface.
+Raising $V_{c}$ to $\gtrsim 150~\text{mV}$ reopens the orbital gaps and restores conveyor-belt behaviour.
+On the other hand, very strong confinement of $\sim1000~\text{mV}$ can increase excitation by making the dot resolve the clavier-gate array more acutely leading to velocity-induced excitation during faster dot-to-dot transitions.

 Furthermore, geometric imperfections are well tolerated.
-Shuttling at 50\,m/s, up to 30\% variations in gate widths and centers produce no charge loss and only modest excitation for a wide range of operating voltages.
-For larger confinement ($V_s=-1500\text{ mV}$) where the electron benefits less from the smoothing out of irregularities in the gate structure, we observe an increase in velocity-induced orbital excitation for $\geq20\%$ misalignment.
+Shuttling at 50~m/s, up to 30\% variations in gate widths and centers produce no charge loss and only modest excitation for a wide range of operating voltages.
+For larger confinement ($V_s=-1500~\text{mV}$) where the electron benefits less from the smoothing out of irregularities in the gate structure, we observe an increase in velocity-induced orbital excitation for $\geq20\%$ misalignment.
 Fortunately, state-of-the-art SiMOS fabrication processes routinely achieve nanometer lithographic precision \cite{Li2020aflexible300nm} --- well within the tolerance of adiabatic conveyor-belt charge shuttling identified here.